amuuu/image-size-analyzer-and-checker/README.md

 # Image Utility
-A simple program to resize images using scikit-image.
+A simple program to work wit images using scikit-image.

 # How to Use?